CMS PYTHIA 8 colour reconnection tunes based on underlying-event data: Colour reconnection models

 \end{linenomath*} where $E_1$ and $E_2$ represent the energies of the coloured partons in the rest frame of the QCD dipole, and $m_0$ is a constant with the dimension of energy~\cite{Christiansen:2015yqa}.
-Additionally, the QCD-inspired model allows for the creation of junction structures, which give the possibility of including higher-order effects in CR.
-Junctions are not simply QCD dipoles; they can be directly produced by three or four QCD dipoles.
-This new CR model allows different colour topologies beyond the LC according to the rules described above.
+In addition, the QCD-inspired model allows us to create junction structures.
+A junction is a topological structure and is formed when three colour lines meet at a single point.
+The presence of junctions reduces the number of colour lines that need to be connected to the beam remnant, which in turn can affect the number of particles produced in a collision.
+Since the QCD-inspired CR model allows for different color topologies beyond LC, it can successfully describe the baryon production measured at the CMS experiment~\cite{Christiansen:2015yqa, Khachatryan:2011tm}, which is not the case for previously available \PYTHIAviii tunes.

-\item \textit{Gluon-move model (CP5-CR2)}: in this scheme~\cite{Argyropoulos:2014zoa}, final-state gluons are identified along with all the colour-connected pairs of partons.
+\item \textit{\textbf{Gluon-move model (CP5-CR2):}} In this scheme \cite{Argyropoulos:2014zoa}, final-state gluons are identified along with all the colour-connected pairs of partons.
 Then an iterative process starts.
 The difference between string lengths when a final-state gluon belonging to two connected partons is moved to another connected two-parton system is calculated.
 The gluon is moved to the string for which the move gives the largest reduction in total string length.
 This procedure can be repeated for all or a fraction of the gluons in the final state, which is controlled by the \PYTHIAviii parameter \texttt{ColourReconnection:fracGluon}.

 In this scheme, quarks would not be reconnected, \ie they would remain in the same position without any colour exchange.
 To improve this picture, the flip mechanism of the gluon-move model can be included.
 The flip mechanism basically allows reconnection of two different string systems, \ie a quark can connect to a different antiquark.
 Junctions (Y-shaped three-quark configurations) are allowed to take part in the flip step as well, but no considerable differences are expected due to the limitation of the junction formation in this model.
 The flip mechanism has not been extensively studied and its effect on diffractive events is not known.
 For this reason the flip mechanism is switched off in \PYTHIAviii and not used in this paper.
 The main free parameters of the gluon-move model account for the lower limit of the string length allowed for colour reconnection, the fraction of gluons allowed to move, and the lower limit of the allowed reduction of the string lengths. \end{itemize}